Towards a Canonical Divergence within Information Geometry: Contents and line of reasoning

 At this point, by fixing $p$ and letting $q$ be varied, we obtain a vector field ${\Pi_q(p)}$ which corresponds to minus the difference vector defined in Eq. \eqref{nihat}.
 Analogously, we define the dual vector of $\Pi_q(p)$ as {the $\nabla^*$-parallel transport of $\dot{\sigma}^*(0)$ along the $\nabla$-geodesic $\sigma$ connecting $p$ with $q$ (see Fig. \ref{perpendicular} side (\textbf{B})),

 where

-{The relevance of the vectors $\Pi$ and $\Pi^*$ for defining the new canonical divergence and its dual function relies on the next two results.
+{The relevance of the vectors $\Pi$ and $\Pi^*$ { for the definition of our} new canonical divergence and its dual function relies on the next two results.
 The first one extends Theorem \ref{thhgraddistance} to the context of Information Geometry, where a smooth manifold $\Ma$ is endowed with a dualistic structure $(\metric,\nabla,\nabla^*)$.} \begin{theorem} Let $(\Ma,\metric,\nabla,\nabla^*)$ be a statistical manifold and $\U\subset\Ma$ be a dually convex set.
 For every $p,q\in\U$, {consider the pseudo-squared-distance defined by

 where $\exp$ and $\stackrel{*}{\exp}$ denote the exponential maps of $\nabla$ and $\nabla^*$, respectively.} Then we have